ESICM’S 2019 Research Awards

 The selection process is organised in three stages:

 - Pre-selection: the Jury (comprising members of the ESICM Research Committee and potentially external experts) selects projects based on feasibility (budget, timeline), methodology, research design and statistical plans presented in a short outline proposal (template) .
-The deadline to submit the short online application is: March, 25th 2019 at midnight
+The deadline to submit the short online application: March, 25th 2019 at midnight

 - Pre-selected candidates are invited to complete the full application from mid-April.
 Candidates have 3 weeks to complete (online) the application form (template)